How will The Ives Review be conducted?

 Information about the methodology used in the Ives Review.

-The Review will adopt the same methodology as The Topol Review and will consider seven themes organised under three Expert Advisory Panels:
+The Review will adopt the same methodology as The Topol Review and will consider 7 themes organised under 3 expert advisory panels.

-- Nursing in a place-based health & social care system
+- Nursing in a place-based health and social care system

 - Emerging technologies and opportunities (including remote care)

-- Professionalisation of the specialist digital N & M workforce
+- Professionalisation of the specialist digital Nursing and Midwifery workforce

 - Workforce planning